Rowland Hill, 1st Viscount Hill: Peninsular War

 After the British capture of Madrid, Hill had responsibility for an army of 30,000 men.
-Hill commanded the Right Column during the campaign and decisive British victory at the Battle of Vitoria on 21 June 1813.
+Hill commanded the right column during the campaign and decisive British victory at the Battle of Vitoria on 21 June 1813.
 Still in corps command, he fought in the Battle of the Pyrenees.
 At Vitoria and in Wellington's invasion of southern France, Hill's corps usually consisted of William Stewart's 2nd Division, the Portuguese Division (under John Hamilton, Francisco Silveira or Carlos Le Cor) and Pablo Morillo's Spanish Division.
-For his leadership in these battles he was awarded a medal and two clasps on 7 October 1813.
+For his leadership in these battles, he was awarded a medal and two clasps on 7 October 1813.
 He led the Right Corps at the Battle of Nivelle on 10 November 1813.

 On 13 December 1813, during the Battle of the Nive, Hill performed what may have been his finest work in his defence of St-Pierre d'Irube.
 With his 14,000 men and 10 guns isolated on the east bank of the Nive by a broken bridge, Hill held off the attacks of Marshal Jean-de-Dieu Soult's 30,000 soldiers and 22 guns.
-He fought the battle with great skill and "was seen at every point of danger, and repeatedly led up rallied regiments in person to save what seemed like a lost battle ...
+He fought with great skill and "was seen at every point of danger, and repeatedly led up rallied regiments in person to save what seemed like a lost battle ...
 He was even heard to swear."
 Later, he fought at the Orthez and Toulouse.
 Wellington said, "The best of Hill is that I always know where to find him."
 He was appointed Governor of Hull on 13 July 1814.

 Nicknamed "Daddy Hill", he looked after his troops and was adored by his men.
 On one occasion, he provided a wounded officer who arrived at his headquarters with a lunch basket.
 Another time, a sergeant delivered a letter to Hill.
 Expecting nothing but a nod of thanks, the man was astonished when the general arranged for his supper and a place for him to stay for the night.
 The next day, Hill gave him food and a pound for the rest of his journey.

 He was also Tory Member of Parliament (MP) for Shrewsbury from 1812 to 1814, when he was raised to his peerage as Baron Hill of Almaraz and of Hawkestone in the county of Salop, although military duties made him unable to attend the House of Commons prior to his elevation to the Lords.
 The peerage brought with it a £2,000 pension.